-The sales development representative role is undergoing a massive transformation.
-For years, B2B companies scaled outbound pipeline by hiring SDRs to manually build lists, write email sequences, and follow up with leads.
-Today, growth teams are replacing these manual workflows with autonomous AI agents.
+The sales development representative role is changing.
+For years, B2B companies scaled outbound by hiring SDRs to build lists, write email sequences, and follow up.
+Growth teams are now replacing those manual workflows with autonomous AI agents.

-These digital workers are not simple automation scripts.
+These digital workers are more than simple automation scripts.
 They can research prospects, evaluate Ideal Customer Profile (ICP) fit, write personalized copy, and handle replies.
 Two of the leading solutions in this space are Artisan AI (featuring Ava, their digital SDR) and Omentir.

-While both platforms aim to automate B2B outbound, they are built on fundamentally different philosophies.
-Artisan is a closed-garden application designed for business users who want an all-in-one workspace.
-Omentir is an open infrastructure engine built for developers and sales teams who want control over their data, prompts, and agent workflows.
+Both platforms aim to automate B2B outbound, but they rest on different philosophies.
+Artisan is a closed-garden application for business users who want an all-in-one workspace.
+Omentir is an open infrastructure engine for developers and sales teams who want control over data, prompts, and agent workflows.

-In this deep dive, we will compare their capabilities, data waterfall mechanics, account safety engines, and pricing models to help you choose the right platform for your growth stack.
+Below we compare capabilities, data waterfall mechanics, account safety engines, and pricing so you can pick the platform that matches how you sell.

 The cleanest way to think about the choice is ownership.
 Artisan gives you a packaged AI BDR experience that tries to replace more of the outbound stack.
 Omentir gives you a controlled LinkedIn-first execution layer with agent access for teams that want to keep more of the workflow visible and editable.